containers/automation_images/README.md

 ### Looking up an image ID: ###

-An *image ID* is simplya big number prefixed by the letter 'c'.
+A GCE *image ID* is simply big number prefixed by the letter 'c'.
 You may need to look it up in a PR for example, if
 [the automated comment posting github-action](.github/workflows/pr_image_id.yml) fails.
+For AWS EC2 images, you'll need to look up the AMI ID (string) for each cache-image produced.

-1. In a PR, find and click one of the `View more details on Cirrus CI` links (bottom of the *Checks* tab in github).
-Any **Cirrus-CI** task will do, it doesn't matter which you pick.
+1. In a PR, find and click the build task for the image you're interested in.

-2. Toward the top of the page, is a button labeled *VIEW ALL TASKS*.
+   Near the top of the Cirrus-CI WebUI, will be a section labeled 'Artifacts'.
-   Click this button.

-3. Look at the URL in your browser, it will be of the form `https://cirrus-ci.com/build/<big number>`.
-Copy-paste (or otherwise record in stone) the **big number**, you'll need it for the next step.

-4. The new *image ID* is formed by prefixing the **big number** with the the letter *"c*".
-For example, if the url was `http://.../12345` the *image ID* would be `c12345`.
+2. Click the `manifest` artifact

+3. Click the `cache_images` folder

+4. Click the `manifest.json` file, it should open in your browser window.

+5. For *GCE images* look at the `artifact_id` field.
+It will end in a `c<big number` suffix.
+This is the *image ID* for all GCE images.

+6. For *AWS EC2 images* look at the `artifact_id` field.
+It will contain a region prefix, like `us-east-1`, ignore this.
+At the end of the value will be the AMI ID, similar to `ami-<big number>`.
+This is the ID for this one, specific image.  **Every AWS image will have a unique AMI ID** (unlike the shared ID for GCE images).

 ## The image-builder image (overview step 1)